DisparateDan/listicles/AwesomeVideoGames.md

 ## AwesomeVideoGames
 Much-loved video games where I stayed the distance!
 (No idea of play order any more.
 So.
-Alphsnumeric).
+Alphanumeric).

 | Game | Platform | Cheats to complete? | Walkthrough? |
 |:--|:--|:--|:--|